 Certain legal matters as to the United States federal and New York law in connection with this offering will be passed upon for us by O'Melveny & Myers LLP.
 Certain legal matters as to the United States federal and New York law in connection with this offering will be passed upon for the underwriters by Davis Polk & Wardwell LLP.
 The validity of the Class A ordinary shares represented by the ADSs offered in this offering, certain other legal matters as to Cayman Islands law and legal matters as to British Virgin Islands law will be passed upon for us by Conyers Dill & Pearman.
 Legal matters as to PRC law will be passed upon for us by DaHui Lawyers, and for the underwriters by Fangda Partners.
 Legal matters as to New Zealand law will be passed upon for us by Ashurst Australia.
 Legal matters as to Singapore law will be passed upon for us by Withers.
-Legal matters as to Australian law will be passed upon for us by Ashurst Australia.
-Legal matters as to Singapore law will be passed upon for us by Allen & Gledhill LLP.
 Legal matters as to Delaware law and U.S. regulatory law will be passed upon for us by Dorsey & Whitney LLP.
 Legal matters as to New Jersey law will be passed upon for us by Scarinci & Hollenbeck LLC.
-O'Melveny & Myers LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law and British Virgin Islands law, DaHui Lawyers with respect to matters governed by PRC law, Buddle Findlay with respect to matters governed by New Zealand tax law, Tompkins Wake with respect to matters governed by New Zealand law, Withers with respect to matters governed by Hong Kong law, Dorsey & Whitney LLP with respect to matters governed by Australian law and Allen & Gledhill LLP with respect to matters governed by Singapore law.
-Davis Polk & Wardwell LLP may rely upon Fangda Partners with respect to matters governed by PRC law.
+O'Melveny & Myers LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law and British Virgin Islands law, DaHui Lawyers with respect to matters governed by PRC law, Buddle Findlay with respect to matters governed by New Zealand tax law, Tompkins Wake with respect to matters governed by New Zealand tax law, Tompkins Wake with respect to matters governed by New Zealand law, Withers with respect to matters governed by Hong Kong law, Dorsey & Whitney LLP with respect to matters governed by Australian law and L.S. regulatory law, Scarinci & Hollenbeck LLC with respect to matters governed by New Jersey law, Ashurst Australia with respect to matters governed by New Zealand law, Withers with respect to matters governed by Hong Kong law, Dorsey & Whitney LLP with respect to matters governed by Australian law and Allen & Gledhill LLP with respect to matters governed by Singapore law.
+Davis Polk & Wardwell LLP may rely upon Fangda Partners wi